paradicms/paradicms.github.io/docs/tutorials/directory-ssg/index.md

 Follow the [recipe on manually running a GitHub Actions workflow](/docs/recipes/run-github-ssg-workflow).

-The GitHub Actions workflow is transforming Markdown files in the repository to the Paradicms data model, generating the digital exhibition website, and deploying it to GitHub Pages.
+The GitHub Actions workflow is transforming files in the repository to the Paradicms data model, generating the digital exhibition website, and deploying it to GitHub Pages.

 ### Navigate to your site